 Study for the AMSCO AP United States History Exam.
 Dive into flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

 The speech given by Abraham Lincoln when accepting the Republican nomination for the Illinois senate seat is known as the House Divided Speech.
-In this address, delivered on June 16, 1858, Lincoln famously stated that "A house divided against itself cannot stand," which symbolized the deepening division in the United States over the issue of slavery.
-Lincoln was highlighting the fundamental conflict between free and slave states, asserting that the country could not endure permanently half slave and half free.
-This speech was significant not only for its immediate political context but also because it laid the groundwork for Lincoln’s later actions regarding slavery and the preservation of the Union during the Civil War.
+In this address, delivered on June 16, 1858, Lincoln famously stated, “A house divided against itself cannot stand,” highlighting the growing tensions and divisions between slave and free states in the United States.
+He articulated his belief that the nation could not endure permanently half slave and half free.
+This speech marked a significant moment in the political landscape of the time, as it set the stage for his debates with Senator Stephen A. Douglas and underscored the importance of the slavery issue leading up to the Civil War.

 Subscribe